E-cigarettes (‘electronic cigarettes’) are battery-operated devices designed to look and feel similar to cigarettes or cigars.

 E-cigarettes are relatively new and there has not been enough research to know whether they might affect your health.
 It is not even clear whether or not they would help you quit smoking.

-Some people say they use e-cigarettes so they can smoke in smoke-free places or to reduce or stop smoking.
+Some people say they use e-cigarettes so they can smoke in smoke-free places (see 'Use of e-cigarettes in public places', below) or to reduce or stop smoking.
 But e-cigarettes are not approved in Australia to help you quit smoking.

 Most people who quit do so without any medical help.
 If you would like some help, nicotine replacement therapy (NRT) aids such as patches, gum and inhalators have been shown to help.
 As well, stop-smoking medications are available with a doctor’s prescription.